-There is a variety of different jobs within the healthcare science sector of the NHS and staff will work in three broad areas:
+There are a variety of different jobs within the healthcare science sector of the NHS and staff will work in four broad areas:

 Life sciences is divided into four areas -